manuelhenke/henkebyte/content/about-me.md

     <div class="col-12 col-sm-8 col-md-9">
       <p class="lead">
         Hey there!
 I am Manuel Henke, 26 years old and from the heart of Berlin, Germany.
-At the moment I'm in the final phase of my master studies in Information Systems Management.
+At the moment I'm working as a researcher at the Technische Universität Berlin.
 Privately I'm just starting to get involved with open source development and have already started some small projects which are presented on this website.
       </p>